Arizon0/Install-Jetson-SDK/README.md

 If CUDA is still not successfully installed,

-I recommend formatting again and installing the SDK on the Jetson without any additional components! and Install after it starts, manually with the command:
+I recommend formatting again and installing the SDK on Jetson without any additional components!
+In step 2, uncheck the Jetson Runtime Components, Jetson SDK Components boxes, leaving only the Jetson Linux box!
+It is possible to install manually after Jetson initialization only with Ubuntu with the command:

 $ sudo apt update

 $ sudo apt upgrade

 $ sudo apt install nvidia-jetpack

 After finishing the installation, check the installed version:

 $ sudo apt show nvidia-jetpack